Categories

 The function of Active Steering Assist

 Active Steering Assist is only available up to a speed of 130 mph (210 km/h).
-The system helps you to stay in the center of the lane by means of moderate steering interventions.
+The system helps you to stay in the centre of the lane by means of moderate steering interventions.
 Depending on the speed driven, Active Steering Assist uses the vehicles ahead and lane markings as a reference.

 If the detection of lane markings and vehicles ahead is impaired, Active Steering Assist switches to passive mode.
 The system provides no support in this case.